 Like all youtube videos about boss fights, this one makes it look easy (until I die).
 But don’t be fooled.
 The Orphan is a fucking cheater and you’ll die a lot even when you know what you are doing.

 You get the idea.

 I eventually got to the point where I was getting to phase two consistently.
 I’d do a few runs, fail, copy the old save back (for the pellets… need the pellets).
 Rinse and repeat for an hour.
 Then I’d quit do something less frustrating, like debug multi-threaded code that has no locking.
 Or something less depressing, like a nice Mahler symphony.
 This went on for a long time.
-At times I get good RNG and get his health very low before phase 2, and then die anyway.
+At times I might get good RNG and get his health very low before phase 2, and then die anyway.
 Like this: